Xanthi F.C.: First years in the top division

-The first experiences in the Alpha Ethniki were unique, difficult and unforgettable.
+The first experiences in the Alpha Ethniki were unique.
 With enthusiasm, passion and a "hot" atmosphere at the stadium, the basic goal of staying in the early years was achieved with a lot of stress.
-Mr Kokkala's administration first brought foreign footballers, with the Brazilians Marcelo Veridiano and Sandro making the start and following others.
-Especially Marcelo, he has a special place in the heart of the fans, as he still continues to be the top scorer of the club.
+Under the administration of Theodoros Kokkalas, foreign footballers were brought on, with the Brazilians Marcelo Veridiano and Sandro making the start.
+Veridiano has a special place in the heart of the fans, as he still continues to be the top scorer of the club.
 Despite the anxiety and the result justifying the efforts, Xanthi remained until October 1991 in the Alpha Ethniki and with the same profile.

 During the chairmanship of Theodoros Kokkalas, Xanthi had already managed to win two championships in the Gamma and Beta Ethniki to advance to the Alpha Ethniki.
 Skoda's Greek importer, Viamar S.A., became the team's title sponsor as they were renamed "Skoda Xanthi".
 The arrangement was finalised on 10 October 1991.

 Panopoulos era

 Pelé officially inaugurated Xanthi's new stadium Xanthi FC Arena in 2005.

-The modern history of Xanthi brings broadly the signature of the great shareholder of the club, Christos Panopoulos, who is already the most long-lasting owner in Greek football, keeping the club to the same high standards that he has set since his first days at the leading peak of Xanthi, as he is called since 2016, when the cooperation with Skoda was ended and the club's name returned to its original.

 Also, while several companies perceive marketing as a feature of impressions, Xanthi has been successful since Christos Panopoulos took over this business.
 In 1991, Xanthi giving its solutions in the economic field and at the same time becoming a rising-initially-and constant force afterwards.
 They were the first club that established for many years in the 1990s the award of its best Player of the Year, with a donation of a sponsor car.
 It was the first provincial club that in 1994 had organized an international tournament at the Xanthi Ground with the participation of Coventry City, Portsmouth and AEK Athens.
 That same year he had brought coach Howard Kendall, who a few months earlier was a coach in Everton.

-In 2005, the world's top football player, Pelé, launched its sports center and its new stadium Xanthi FC Arena, giving the world glamor to the event.
+In 2005, the world's top football player, Pelé, launched its sports center and its new stadium Xanthi FC Arena, giving the world glamour to the event.
 In the same year, on 7 July, Xanthi announced one of the biggest transfers in its history, the Brazilian defensive midfielder Emerson.